Heads-Up

 Core strategic principles

-Aggression: Raise and continuation-bet frequently; c-bet means betting the flop after you raised preflop.
-Many flops miss both hands, so aggression turns those misses into immediate wins and builds fold equity.
+Aggression.
+Raise and continuation-bet often.
+A c-bet is the flop bet from the player who raised preflop; heads-up, most flops miss both players, so aggression turns those misses into immediate pots.

-Positional awareness: Position (acting last) is more valuable heads-up than in multiway pots; it lets you control pot size and see your opponent’s action first.
-From position you can apply pressure selectively and force tougher decisions.
+Position matters more.
+Position (acting last) is bigger heads-up than in multiway pots.
+It lets you control pot size and see the action first.
+From position you can apply pressure selectively and put tough decisions on the opponent every street.

 Preflop tactics and ranges

-1. Small blind (on the button) opens very wide.
-The player on the button posts the small blind and acts last postflop; they should raise frequently and, with shallow stacks, be prepared to shove to maximize fold equity and simplify decisions.
+1. Small blind opens very wide.
+Heads-up the small blind sits on the button and acts last postflop.
+Raise often, and with shallow stacks be ready to shove to capture fold equity and simplify the rest of the hand.

 2. Big blind defenses mix calls, raises, and all-ins.
-Defend more hands than at a full table, but avoid calling blindly-choose hands that play well postflop or that have good shove equity.
+Defend more hands than at a full table, but pick hands that play well postflop or have good shove equity.
+Don’t call blindly with junk just because the price looks cheap.

-Example: With 15bb effective, the button opens wide with hands like KQ, A5s, and 76s; the big blind should defend with a balanced mix-call with suited connectors and broadways, shove with hands that fare well all-in.
+For example, at 15 BB effective the button opens wide with KQ, A5s, and 76s.
+The big blind defends with a balanced mix: call with suited connectors and broadways, shove with hands that play well all-in.

 Postflop tactics and bet sizing